w3slley/covid19-portugal-wikipedia/README.md

-# Covid-19 table/graph generator for wikipedia page
+# Table/graph generator for Portugal's Covid-19 Wikipedia page
 This project has the goal of automating the process of searching and editing tables and graphs for the Portugal Covid-19 pandemic wikipedia page.

 ## Requirements